What Is THC & How Is It Connected With CBD?

 The “high” appears because THC stimulates several different brain parts:

-- Cerebral Cortex, Hippocampus – these areas power cognitive functions (acquisition and understanding of knowledge) and memory.
+- Cerebral Cortex and Hippocampus – these areas power cognitive functions (acquisition and understanding of knowledge) and memory.
 Researchers have shown that THC can cause short-term memory loss.

 Other effects of THC include: